PokeyManatee4/Fleunix/README.md

-**FuzixOS**: Because Small Is Beautiful
+**Fleinx**: Pico Linux OS

-This is the initial public tree for the FuzixOS project.
-It is not yet useful although you can build and boot it and run test application code.
-A lot of work is needed on the utilities and libraries.
+This is the fork off initial public tree for the  FuzixOS project.
+The Same Thing Applies Here As This Is Just A Fork For Me To Make It Fit Me Needs and maybe urs too

 # FUZIX